Once a chip giant, Intel is now facing the risk of being acquired - Photo: AFP

 Intel's efforts

-The new Xeon 6 CPU and Gaudi 3 AI accelerator promise improved performance and power efficiency, and are Intel's attempt to prove that it has what it takes to be a major player in the AI space.
+The new Xeon 6 CPU and Gaudi 3 AI accelerator promise improved performance and power efficiency as Intel tries to prove it has what it takes to be a major player in AI.

-Intel says the new Xeon 6 chips, with twice the performance cores of the previous generation, are built for AI, while the Gaudi 3 processor is designed specifically for generative AI applications and will compete directly with Nvidia's H100 series and AMD's MI300X.
+Intel says the new Xeon 6 chips, with twice the performance cores of the previous generation, are built for AI, while the Gaudi 3 processors are designed specifically for generative AI applications and will compete directly with Nvidia's H100 series and AMD's MI300X.

-Intel boasts that IBM is using its Gaudi 3 accelerator in its IBM Cloud.
-The company says Gaudi 3 speeds up AI training and is 1.5 times faster at running AI processes than Nvidia’s NV 100 GPU.
-Intel’s low price will also give it an advantage over its rivals’ expensive chips.
+Intel boasts that IBM is using Gaudi 3 accelerators in its IBM Cloud system.
+The company says Gaudi 3 speeds up AI training and is 1.5 times faster at running AI processes than Nvidia's NV 100 GPU.
+In addition, Intel's good price will also give it an advantage over its competitors' expensive chips.

-Intel’s chips are no longer in demand.
-Instead, companies like Meta, Microsoft, and Google are vying to buy Nvidia’s AI chips, sending the company’s stock soaring.
+Intel chips are no longer in demand as they once were.
+Instead, companies like Meta, Microsoft, and Google are vying to buy Nvidia’s AI chips, sending the company’s stock price soaring.

 While Intel has lost money, with its stock price down 52%, Nvidia's stock has risen a staggering 142% this year, and AMD's stock has also risen 12% over the same period.